timklapdor/csulx/_strategies/Contextualising-Discussions-with-Video.md

 #### Implementation

 The videos are able to be navigated as the user wishes to look at different parts of the scene in order to gain more detail.
-The students have to provide notes that would be taken during the investigation orscene inspection and provide a detailed statement for The Coroner regarding findings as to the origin and cause of a fire.
+The students have to provide notes that would be taken during the investigation or scene inspection and provide a detailed statement for The Coroner regarding findings as to the origin and cause of a fire.

 ![Screenshot of videos presented to students](../images/practices/Contextualising-Discussions-2.png){: .u-full-width}
 </div>